starship/starship/docs/pt-BR/config/README.md

 ## OCaml

-O módulo `ocaml` exibe a versão atual instalada do [OCaml](https://ocaml.org/).
-Por padrão o módulo vai exibir se uma das condições a seguir for atendida:
+The `ocaml` module shows the currently installed version of [OCaml](https://ocaml.org/).
+By default the module will be shown if any of the following conditions are met:

-- O diretório atual contenha um arquivo com a extensão`.opam` ou um diretório `_opam`
+- The current directory contains a file with `.opam` extension or `_opam` directory
-- O diretório atual tenha um diretório `esy.lock`
+- The current directory contains a `esy.lock` directory
-- O diretório atual tenha um arquivo `dune` or `dune-project`
+- The current directory contains a `dune` or `dune-project` file
-- O diretório atual tenha um arquivo `jbuild` or `jbuild-ignore`
+- The current directory contains a `jbuild` or `jbuild-ignore` file
-- O diretório tenha um arquivo `.merlin`
+- The current directory contains a `.merlin` file
-- O diretório atual tenha um arquivo com a extensão `.ml`, `.mli`, `.re` ou `.rei`
+- The current directory contains a file with `.ml`, `.mli`, `.re` or `.rei` extension

 ### Opções